-Aldergrove is a community within the Township of Langley.
+Aldergrove is a community within the Township of Langley in Vancouver, Coast & Mountain‘s Fraser Country.
 Historically the area has been a farming community, and is well-known for it’s agricultural produce.
 Any history buffs visiting the area would have a great time touring the Aldergrove Telephone Museum or the Langley Centennial Museum.
 The area also offers several agriculture excursions including a berry field, a lavender field, and several dairy farms.
 Many of these attractions have guided tours.
-The region is also home to 6 different wineries, with guided tours for your viewing, and tasting pleasure.
+The region is also home to several different wineries, with guided tours for your viewing, and tasting pleasure.

 Aldergrove is situated on a hill with Langley to the west and Vancouver 59 km (37 mi) to the east.
 The outlying rural area of Aldergrove extends 15 km (9 mi) north to the Fraser River and 5 km (3 mi) south to the United States (Washington) border.
 Aldergrove can be accessed via Trans-Canada Highway 1.

 British Columbia joined confederation on July 20, 1871, upon the promise of a railway link with the new Dominion of Canada.
 On April 26, 1873, the Municipality of Langley was incorporated, one of the first areas in British Columbia to do so.